Effects of radiative losses on the relativistic jets of high-mass microquasars: Physical scenario and numerical methods

 During the jet propagation, various hydrodynamical instabilities can be triggered and in time perturb the beam, reducing the effective beam speed at the front shock and decelerating the jet.
 An overview is given in Sect.~\ref{sect:instab}.
-Here we only mention the Kelvin-Helmholtz instability (KHI) at a relativistic flow interface.
-For the relativistic case we are interested in, we derive this dispersion equation from the resonance condition in \cite{hanasz1996kelvin} (for details see again Sect.~\ref{sect:KHI}):
+Here we only mention the KHI at a relativistic flow interface.
+For the relativistic case we are interested in, we derive this dispersion equation from the resonance condition in \cite{hanasz1996kelvin} (for details, see again Sect.~\ref{sect:KHI}),

-with $\eta_c\equiv\rho_b/\rho_{ic}$ the ratio of rest mass densities between beam and inner cocoon, $R\equiv r_{ic}/r_b$ the radius ratio between the sheet and the core, $k_x$ the wave number in the jet propagation direction and $n$ an integer number.
-To derive growth time from our simulations, densities are measured as a volume-averaged value over each jet zone while beam and inner cocoon radius are derived from the zones respective measured volume and length in the propagating direction by approximating both as coaxial cylinders.
-This equation is solved using a Newton-Raphson method and leads to the calculation of the wavenumber $k_x$ maximizing $\omega$ with the densities and radii as parameters for the first 4 modes ($n\leq4$).
-We then use the maximal corresponding $\omega$ to derive the linear growth time for the KHI.
-It is to be noted that these time scales correspond to the linear growth times, whereas the observed growth rate in our simulations will be significantly higher due to nonlinear effects.
-They are still of interest when we compare them for different runs, as the relation between different linear growth time is the same as the observed ones.
+with $\eta_c\equiv\rho_b/\rho_{ic}$ the ratio of rest mass densities of the beam and inner cocoon, $R\equiv r_{ic}/r_b$ the radius ratio of the sheet and the core, $k_x$ the wave number in the jet propagation direction, and $n$ an integer number.
+To derive growth time from our simulations, densities are measured as a volume-averaged value over each jet zone, while beam and inner cocoon radius are derived from the respective measured volume and length in the propagating direction of the zone by approximating both as coaxial cylinders.
+This equation is solved using a Newton-Raphson method and leads to the calculation of the wavenumber $k_x$ , maximizing $\omega$ with the densities and radii as parameters for the first four modes ($n\leq4$).
+We then use the maximum corresponding $\omega$ to derive the linear growth time for the KHI.
+These timescales correspond to the linear growth times, whereas the observed growth rate in our simulations will be significantly higher due to nonlinear effects.
+They are still of interest when we compare them for different runs, as the relation between different linear growth time is the same as the observed runs.

-\subsection{Radiative Processes}
+\subsection{Radiative processes}

-Following \cite{bodo2018recollimation}, radiative losses can be added in SRHD equations by introducing a source term in Eq. \ref{eq:vecform}:
+Following \cite{bodo2018recollimation}, radiative losses can be added in SRHD equations by introducing a source term in Eq. \ref{eq:vecform},